 Cowboy Challenge in New Zealand is a competition with obstacles, designed to not only push horse and rider out of their traditional comfort zone but also to test the communication and horsemanship of each rider.
-These kind of competitions are becoming very popular in the USA and Cowboy Challenge has been embraced by New Zealand riders as it fits right in with this country's love of extreme sports.
+These kind of competitions have become very popular in the USA and Cowboy Challenge has been embraced by New Zealand riders as it fits right in with this country's love of extreme sports.
 Riders complete a timed course with 13 obstacles (out of a possible 50) and are judged on performance and horsemanship.

-The White Horse Cowboy Challenge was New Zealand's first Challenge, held in Gapes Valley, Geraldine on 27 February, 2010.
-It was organised by the Aoraki Western Riding Club, with 31 entries in total - youth and adult.
-Due the success of this inaugural Cowboy Challenge and the interest in the sport thereafter, the New Zealand Cowboy Challenge Association Inc. was duly formed.
+The White Horse Cowboy Challenge was New Zealand's first Challenge, held in Gapes Valley, Geraldine on 27 February 2010.
+It was organised by the Aoraki Western Riding Club and attracted 31 adult and youth entries.
+Due to the success of this inaugural Cowboy Challenge and the interest in the sport thereafter, the New Zealand Cowboy Challenge Association Inc. was duly formed.

-The NZCCA does not organise Challenges, but regulates, maintains points and provides an official rule book as well as administrative assistance.
+Clubs and individuals organise Challenges, with approval and assistance from the NZCCA.
+We also maintain points, provide an official Rule Book and oversee judge training.
 The NZCCA has developed an official, competitive structure, enabling local, regional and national challenges to be held.

 See "Downloads" page for Rules and Constitution; the Rule Book includes a list of obstacles that may be included in a Challenge.